BetterDiscord/BetterDiscord/CONTRIBUTING.md

 BetterDiscord supports a number of languages thanks to translations provided by the community.
 Translations for the BetterDiscord project should be submitted via [POEditor](https://poeditor.com/join/project?hash=nRljcnV0ET).

+* After joining the project, contact staff about your request being approved.
-* Do not submit translations generated with a translation such as Google Translate, DeepL, or anything of the sorts,
+* Do not submit translations generated with a translation such as Google Translate, DeepL, or anything of the sorts.
 * Only submit translations for languages you are at the very least fluent in, better yet if it's your first language.

 ## Styleguides